Kathleen Rubins

-Kathleen Hallisey Rubins (born October 14, 1978) is an American microbiologist and NASA astronaut.
+Kathleen Hallisey "Kate" Rubins (born October 14, 1978) is an American microbiologist and retired NASA astronaut.
 She became the 60th woman to fly in space when she launched on a Russian Soyuz spacecraft to the International Space Station (ISS) on July 7, 2016.
 She returned to Earth in Kazakhstan on October 30, 2016, aboard a Soyuz.
 She was a crew member of Expedition 48/49 and Expedition 63/64 of the ISS.
-Rubins has spent a total of 300 days, 1 hour, and 31 minutes in space which is the fourth most days in space by a U.S female astronaut.
+Rubins has spent a total of 300 days, 1 hour, and 31 minutes in space, which is the fourth most days in space by a U.S female astronaut.

 Biography

 Rubins was born in Farmington, Connecticut, and raised in Napa, California.
 She did chores around the house to help her fund a trip to Space Camp in seventh grade.
 The camp inspired her to take more math and science classes in school.
-Rubin became the third Space Camp alumni to fly in space.
+In July 2016, Rubin became the third female Space Camp alumna to fly in space.
 Her father, Jim, still resides in Napa and her mother, Ann Hallisey, lives in Davis, California.

 Kathleen Rubins graduated from Vintage High School in Napa, California, in 1996.
 She received a Bachelor of Science degree in molecular biology from the University of California, San Diego, and a Ph.D. degree in cancer biology from Stanford University Medical School Biochemistry Department and Microbiology and Immunology Department.
 She was a member of the Kappa Lambda chapter of the Chi Omega sorority while attending UC San Diego.

 For as long as she can remember, Rubins had always wanted to be an astronaut.
 Her initial understanding was that she would have to become a fighter pilot first and progress from there, but after getting involved with public health HIV prevention in high school she developed an interest in viruses and microbiology and decided to pursue that first instead.
 Some of her hobbies include flying airplanes and jumping out of them, scuba diving, and entering triathlons, in which she was a member of the Stanford triathlon team.